 The society has moved to nearly everything cosmetic (as far as lifestyle adjustment is concerned) – thanks to technological advancements.
 The current population is daring, and therefore, more open to cosmetic procedures that promise to enhance their physical appearances.
-Celebrities and super rich individuals are not the only ones pursuing the cosmetic route.
+Celebrities and super rich individuals are not the only ones going to the dentist for these kinds of services.
 The availability of many centers offering the numerous cosmetic procedures has gone a long way in increasing its affordability.

 Cosmetic dentistry is one of the most sought after procedures as people are desperately in search of ways through which they can improve their smiles.
 A survey conducted in 2015 revealed that one out of every five people said that the first thing they recognize on a person’s online dating profile is the smile.
 Apparently, 91 percent of the respondents said that bad teeth are the one factor that would put them off when choosing a partner.
 If you did not have the motivation to pursue cosmetic dental procedures, now you do.
 In 2005, the number of people seeking cosmetic dental procedures to improve their smiles grew by 12.8 percent – according to a survey involving 350 people drawn from the membership of the American Academy of Cosmetic Dentistry.
 The research participants were not afraid of spending money to brighten their smiles.